scipioni/yolowatcher/README.md

 YOLO object detector as service.
 It looks into folder for incoming images, detect object and call external RESTFUL API.

+I use with homeassistant to detect peoples or cars on my cameras.

 Download weigths and yolo configuration (yolov3-tiny as example)
 ```